 Amplecap is a browser extension aimed at making the first phase of the Idea Execution Funnel more convenient by augmenting "Jots" to facilitate easy web capture.

-Amplecap Capture modes as listed down the left side: Screenshot selection, Page excerpt, Full page, Quick note, and Url
+Amplecap Capture sources include: Screenshot selection, Page excerpt, Full page, Quick note, and Url

 As of our beta launch, five modes of web capture are supported.